everella/Fauxtoshop-Gimp-Theme/README.md

 - Adobe Photoshop themed tool-tips (sticky-note tool-tips)

-- Bundled with the Resynthesizer Plugin (akin to content-aware)
+- Bundled with the Resynthesizer Plugin (akin to content-aware) and G'MIC (advanced image processing)

 # Demo